 There will be opportunities throughout the year to attend visits to enhance your employability skills.
 The Sociology department offers a trip to London to experience the Jack the Ripper tour.
 There will also be opportunities to visit Media City and to attend AQA approved workshops to fine tune academic skills.
 You will also have the opportunity to complete a one week work placement in the summer term.

 Students are expected to keep up-to-date with current affairs including, changes in policies and the news.
 Students will be expected to contribute to discussions and debates on the families, education, media and crime and deviance.

 Sociology combines well with a range of subjects including: Politics, Religion, Ethics and Philosophy, Psychology, Business, Health & Social Care, and Law.

 Future Career Opportunities

 Sociology is a subject that can be valuable in any career, it is the study of society after all!
-More specifically Sociology can provide career opportunities within both the private and public sector, for example, social work, teaching, work which involves developing social policy and working within governments.
-In addition, work and careers within the media and marketing sector.
+More specifically Sociology can provide career opportunities within both the private and public sector, including social work and teaching.
+Employment which involves developing social policy and working within Government.
+In addition, employment and careers within media and the marketing sector.
 It is a very people subject.

 Why study at The Sixth Form Bolton?

 Sociology is taught in a dynamic and stimulating way, offering students an exciting and effective experience of learning.
 Teaching staff offer a wide range of support to Sociology students throughout the year.